joaopn/oasis/README.md

 # For Twitter(X)

 # Information spreading
-# one case in align_with_real_world, The ‘user_char’ field in the dataset we have open-sourced has been replaced with  ‘description’ to ensure privacy protection.
+# one case in align_with_real_world, The 'user_char' field in the dataset we have open-sourced has been replaced with  'description' to ensure privacy protection.
 python scripts/twitter_simulation/twitter_simulation_large.py --config_path scripts/twitter_simulation/align_with_real_world/yaml_200/sub1/False_Business_0.yaml

 # Group Polarization